 Ollie's Bargain Outlet Holdings, Inc. price-consensus-eps-surprise-chart | Ollie's Bargain Outlet Holdings, Inc. Quote

-During the quarter, the company repurchased approximately 689,000 shares worth $40 million.
-At the end of the quarter, the company had $60 million remaining under its current share repurchase program.
+During the quarter under discussion, Ollie’s Bargain repurchased 364,320 shares worth $20 million.
+The company had $150 million remaining under its share repurchase program.

 3 Hot Stocks to Consider